ElijahInamarga/Monopoly_Game/README.md

 - Each player starts off with $1500
 - Game does not stop even when a player is bankrupt (bankrupt players keeps playing while unable to buy something until they gain enough money to escape bankruptcy)
 - Players are not able to sell their properties
+- Game finishes when all properties have been sold
+- Player or players with the most properties wins